sayus2884/ops/developers/INFOSEC.md

   * With regard to sensitive information, observe the principle of least privilege.
 This means provide as little access as possible, but enough as necessary to get work done.
   * Avoid storing sensitive information on disk.
 Keep it in cloud based accounts.
   * For laptops - please encrypt your disk if you have sensitiive information or access credentials for sensitive information stored there.
 DevOps staff must have encrypted disks with passphrase (entropy as above)
-  * Working from WiFi outside your home network?
+  * Working from Wi-Fi outside your home network?
 Use a VPN.

 ## See Also